ilhan007/ui5con25-handson/docs/3_Develop_ChatBubble.md

 ## 6. Add Second Type of `ChatBubble`

 The default appearance of `ChatBubble` will be used when the user prompts a message.
-And for the response we will provide second styling.
+And for the response, we will provide a another styling.

 #### Add `type` property to the `ChatBubble`

 For the purpose, we make use of the `@property` decorator (don't miss to import it).
-Properties, defined via the `@property` decorator are "invalidating" - the component will re-render automatically if property value changes.
+Properties, defined via the `@property` decorator are "invalidating" - the component will re-render automatically if the property value changes.
 Additionally, we create an enum `ChatBubbleType` that defines two types - `User` and `Assistant`